raniery21/calculadora/README.md

 # calculadora
-Uma simples calculadora, utilizando a linguagem JS.
+Uma simples calculadora, utilizando a linguagem JS.<br>
 A simple calculator, using JS.